 20 week course

-This course is for students with scores of IELTS (Academic) for UKVI 5.0 overall (with 4.5 in writing and all other sub-scores at 4.0 or higher) who have an academic course entry requirement of IELTS 6.5.
+This summer 2020 course is for students with IELTS (Academic) for UKVI 5.0 overall who have a score of 4.5 in Writing and Speaking (and all other sub-scores at 4.0 or higher) and have a course entry requirement of IELTS 6.5.

 - Geography and Planning